 using any of the tools you have tried so far: plotting, IMLIST,

-efficient?
-Once you find the message, develop a method for making
+you find the message, develop a method for making it stand out

-it stand out (i.e. maximize the signal-to-noise) in a TVLASER
+(i.e. maximize the signal-to-noise) and make a hardcopy (from

 2) IMAGE COMPARISONS

 Read in the two images of M87 (courtesy of Brian McNamara).